XtressLabs/webapp-xtressials/src/content/index.md

 ---

 <title-block fade="true">
-Empathy is our<br/>foundation, always.
+Empathy is <br/>our foundation.
-<span>Now it’s more<br/>important than ever.</span>
+<span>Innovation being<br/>it's execution.</span>
 </title-block>

 <grid background="gray-10">
 <column lg="8" md="5">

-<p size="xl">Empathy is how we create a more human-centered design business—it’s who we are.
-Explore some of our strategic work that prioritizes the needs of the people we design for, and learn from the humans who make it all possible.</p>
+<p size="xl">Explore some of our work that prioritizes the needs of the people we innovate for, and learn from them who makes it all possible.</p>

 <icon name="PlexArrowDown"></icon>